openclimatefix/pvoutput/README.md

 #### Free

-PVOutput.org gives you 60 API requests per hour.
-Per request, you can download one day of data for one PV system.
+For free, PVOutput.org gives you 60 API requests per hour.
+In a single API request you can download one day of data for one PV system.
 (See PVOutput's docs for more info about [rate limits](https://pvoutput.org/help/api_specification.html#rate-limits).)

 #### Donate
-[Donating to PVOutput.org](https://pvoutput.org/help/donations.html#donations) increases your quota for a year to 300 requests per hour.
+[Donating to PVOutput.org](https://pvoutput.org/help/donations.html#donations) increases your API quota to 300 requests per hour.

 #### Paid
-To get more historical data, you can pay $600 Australian dollars for a year's 'Live System History' subscription for a single country ([more info here](https://pvoutput.org/help/data_services.html).
+To get more historical data, you can pay $800 Australian dollars for a year's 'Live System History' subscription for a single country ([more info here](https://pvoutput.org/help/data_services.html).
 And [here's PVOutput.org's full price list](https://pvoutput.org/services.jsp)).
 This allows you to use the [`get batch status`](https://pvoutput.org/help/data_services.html#get-batch-status-service) API to download 900 PV-system-*years* per hour.

 If you have subscribed to PVOutput's data service then either
 - add `data_service_url` to your configuration file (`~/.pvoutput.yml`) or
 - pass `data_service_url` to the `PVOutput` constructor.

-The `data_service_url` should end in `.org` (note this dones include the `/service/r2` part of the URL) For example: `data_service_url: https://pvoutput.org/`
+The `data_service_url` should end in `.org` (note the `data_service_url` doesn't include the `/service/r2` part of the URL) For example: `data_service_url: https://pvoutput.org/`